SteelSeries Rival 3 Gen 2 Wired

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Better: budget wired alternative PCMag considered the Rival 3 Gen 2 a good budget option but not as strong as the HyperX Pulsefire Haste 2.
+• Better: budget wired gaming mouse quality PCMag considered the wired Rival 3 Gen 2 attractive but not quite as good as the HyperX Pulsefire Haste 2.

 Feature Scorecards